apache/incubator-gluten/docs/Velox.md

 ```

-The command generates the Jar file in the directory: package/velox/spark32/target/gluten-spark3.2_2.12-1.0.0-SNAPSHOT-jar-with-dependencies.jar.
-It's the only jar we need to config to Spark.
-So as spark3.3.
+Once building successfully, the Jar file is generated in the directory: package/velox/spark32/target/gluten-spark3.2_2.12-1.0.0-SNAPSHOT-jar-with-dependencies.jar.
+It's the only jar we need to config to Spark 3.2.2.
+Jar for spark3.3.1 is package/velox/spark32/target/gluten-spark3.3_1.12-1.0.0-SNAPSHOT-jar-with-dependencies.jar

-Refer to [build configurations](GlutenUsage.md) for the list of configurations used by mvn command.

 ## 2.1 Specify velox home directory